 The report demonstrates the region’s accelerated flood risks by assessing several sea level rise scenarios in the Chesapeake Bay and its tributaries.
-A sea level rise vulnerability assessment includes localized projections for Eastern Shore counties of Caroline, Cecil, Dorchester, Queen Anne’s, and Talbot County.
+A sea level rise vulnerability assessment includes localized projections for Eastern Shore counties of Caroline, Cecil, Dorchester, Queen Anne’s, and Talbot County, Maryland.
 The SLR rates used in this analysis are approximately 2 feet by the year 2050 and 6 feet by the year 2100.
 By overlaying storm surge inundation with projected SLR scenarios, this analysis provides new information by estimating the monetary costs of several expected flood scenarios.

 The Vulnerability Assessment for sea level rise and flood events examines how climate change is currently affecting the risk of flooding and in the future.
 The report offers a multi-jurisdictional overview of damage estimates that graphically show the region’s vulnerability in both number of buildings at risk, and monetary costs in flood damage.